codyngpriest/alx-higher_level_programming/0x03-python-data_structures/README.md

 13. Linked list palindrome
 This is a function in C that checks if a singly linked list is a palindrome.

+14. CPython #0: Python lists
+This is a C function that prints some basic info about Python lists.